iwasahighwayman/my-elusive-whale/README.md

 In anticipation of turning at least a couple of the spare back yard LED controllers into "smoking holes in the ground", i purchased a few spares from Amazon.

-I experienced a few unexpecte surprises during this experimentation:
+I experienced a few unexpected surprises during this experimentation:
 - The back yard LED controllers can sustain a much higher voltage than anticipated
 - There appears to potentially be a built-in over-voltage protection in the back yard LED controllers, whereby they recover by removing the voltage supply momentarily